 Once the corn is done, you can slather it with mayonnaise, lime, and chilli.
 The next step in making elote is to coat it in Mexican cheese.
 In this recipe for street corn kale salad however, the flavours of the corn are instead used to make the dressing.
 You will get all the same flavours in this Mexican inspired salad.

 Elote is often sold as a street snack in Mexico, just like Montreal style hot dogs or poutine are here.
 It’s incredibly popular there.
 Corn has a naturally sweet flavour, which everyone seems to love.
-It goes so well with the spicy yogurt lime dressing too.
+It goes so well with the Mexican yogurt and lime dressing too.

-How to Make a Street Corn Kale Salad
+How to Make a Kale and Street Corn Salad

 You will see that the Mexican elote salad instructions call for massaging the kale.
 Why is this?
 The purpose is actually twofold.
 First, massaging the kale helps break down some of the tough fibres in it.
 This makes it tenderer and easier to chew.